thipages/one-stop/README.md

 - `fn` function to execute root functions returning or not a value
 - `subscribe` function triggers a callback (its argument) for each `rw` operation (see limitations)

+## Why having both ro and rw functions ?
+`rw` should be enough ...

+Part of an application using `one-stop` may want to expose only read-only state (e.g. a web view)

 ## Example

 ```javascript